|Date||Early Meiji period, late 19th C.|

 Counting back...
 Just three years since planting this willow.
 Now tall enough to beat my window!

 Dried persimmons thinning under the eaves of my mountain hut— A night storm brings a deep chill.

 Each cup is signed 'Rengestu'.
-Comes with fitted inscribed wooden box.
+Comes with fitted inscribed wooden box with signature and seal by an unknown maker.
 The cups come in perfect condition showing no signs of use.